 This is how Nadal would reflect on his match in his press conference.
 He was paying the toll for too much success and his body had let him down.
 Not for long though: the following week, he would hold the trophy in Hamburg, edging Federer in the final (7-5, 6-7, 6-3).

 A few weeks later, his performance at Roland-Garros would be a masterpiece.
-He would claim the title without dropping a set, and he would absolutely outplay his rival Federer in the final, 6-1, 6-3, 6-0.
-A month later, he would achieve the most outstanding feat: he would beat the Swiss in his own garden to claim the title at Wimbledon (6-4, 6-4, 6-7, 6-7, 9-7), becoming the first player since Bjorn Borg to win these two Grand Slams in the same year.
-In August, Nadal would become the new world No 1.
+He would claim the title without dropping a set, and he would absolutely dismantle his rival, Federer, in the final, 6-1, 6-3, 6-0.
+A month later, he would achieve the most incredible feat: he would beat the Swiss in his own garden to claim the title at Wimbledon (6-4, 6-4, 6-7, 6-7, 9-7), becoming the first player since Bjorn Borg to win these two Grand Slams in the same year.
+By August, Nadal would become the new world No 1.

-Juan Carlos Ferrero would go on to lose in the next round against Stan Wawrinka (aged 23 and then ranked No 24) in the next round (6-4, 6-3).
+Juan Carlos Ferrero would go on to lose in Rome against Stan Wawrinka (aged 23 and then ranked No 24) in the following round (6-4, 6-3).
 Unfortunately, being the only man to defeat Nadal on clay would be his greatest achievement in 2008 as the season would turn into a nightmare for the Spaniard.
 After retiring in the first round at Roland-Garros with a leg injury while facing Marcos Daniel, he would have to retire in the second round at Wimbledon due to a hamstring injury (against Mischa Zverev).